Mature Masculine

 Knowledge

 Knowledge without reverence becomes arrogance—cold, manipulative, cut off from the sacred mystery it serves.
-Reverence without knowledge becomes helplessness, leaving one unmoored in confusion, unable to find a foothold.
+Reverence without knowledge becomes helplessness, leaving one unmoored in confusion, unable to find a foothold in meaningful action.

 The Magician's task is to hold both: to know deeply and bow before what he cannot know.
-This balancing act shapes a wise and useful life, allowing one to approach the world with curiosity and humility, always attentive to nuance.
+This balance shapes a wise and useful life.
+It lets him approach the world with curiosity and humility, paying attention to nuance and complexity.

 Knowledge and the Magician

-Knowledge, in its mature form, is not information in your head.
+Knowledge, in its mature form, is not information stored in our heads.
 It is living clarity that comes from being in direct touch with reality.

-Healthy Knowledge in the Magician looks like direct inner knowing: a felt sense of "this is what's real right now"—not theories about it or opinions borrowed from others.
-This authenticity brings true confidence rather than defensiveness and grounds action in truth.
+Healthy Knowledge in the Magician looks like direct inner knowing: a felt sense of "this is what's real right now."
+Not theories about it.
+Not opinions borrowed from others.
+This kind of knowing brings real confidence rather than defensiveness.
+It grounds action in truth and builds power that lasts.

 The Shadows of Knowledge